soveng/website/readme.md

 # Sovereign Engineering

+Sovereign Engineering organizes cohorts for open-source developers, focusing on how to best leverage freedom tech and emerging AI technologies to create systems that maximize human agency and eliminate tyranny.
+The upcoming cohort "SEC-05: YOLO Mode" will focus on nostr as a substrate for agent-to-agent and agent-to-human communication and payments, as well as multi-agent orchestration in an open and collaborative environment.

 Sovereign Engineering is a modern, content-driven website built with Astro, Tailwind CSS, and TypeScript.
 It serves as the public home for the Sovereign Engineering community, featuring podcasts, philosophy, FAQs, and more.

 ## 🌐 Live Site